xbeat/Machine-Learning/README.md

 Have you ever wondered why the longer you wait on hold, the more time you expect to keep waiting?
 This phenomenon is known as the "wait-time paradox," and it can be explored using Python programming and data analysis techniques.
 In this presentation, we will delve into curve fitting, plotting, and understanding exponential and Weibull distributions to gain insights into this intriguing phenomenon.

+## Three Keras Model Building Approaches

+Introduction to Keras Model Building

+Keras offers three main approaches for building neural network models: the Sequential model, the Functional API, and Model subclassing.
+Each method has its own strengths and use cases, catering to different levels of complexity and flexibility in model architecture.
+In this presentation, we'll explore these three approaches, their characteristics, and when to use each one.

 ## ML Algorithms Using Python

 Linear Regression